about-programmer/shread-simulator/README.md

 # Shread

-An Angular implementation of [Shread, Dread via Google Sheets](https://old.reddit.com/r/dread/comments/zqbj9m/shread_dread_via_google_sheets_revisit/)
+An Angular implementation of [Shread, Dread via Google Sheets](https://old.reddit.com/r/dread/comments/zqbj9m/shread_dread_via_google_sheets_revisit/).
+This was built in like 90 minutes so don't expect the world's prettiest code.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.